hoaitrang13/Jobs-Teko-VNLife/Engineer/DevOps Engineer.md

 ### Submit your personal document
 > Follow these steps to have a highly appreciated document.

-> Write an email with the subject line: "Your name apply for the position: DevOps Engineer" & attach your latest CV, phone number and your submit.
+> Write an email with the subject line: "Your name apply for the position: SRE" & attach your latest CV, phone number and your submit.
 And then, send it to [trang.pth@teko.vn](trang.tph@teko.vn)

 **Fb/[Linkedin](https://www.linkedin.com/in/hoaitrang13/)/Skype: hoaitrang13**